 jpeg

 Drawing from these previous experiences, in the 2020 spring semester, we decided to use story maps for an assignment in a History of Brazil undergraduate course.
 Students had to pick a theme from the novel Memórias de um Sargento de Milícias (1852) by Manuel Antônio de Almeida, to research their chosen theme in academic publications, and to create a narrative about life in Rio during that moment in time.
 The original goal was for each student to create an independent story map, whereas in previous years, students had created posters or slide presentations.
 However, with the outbreak of Covid-19, we decided to ask students to contribute to one, collaborative story map.
 The instructor was responsible for a substantial part of the writing, and each student contributed an independent section.
-Each section had a map, created by a GIS specialist, which helped the students to annotated their own information.
+Each section had a map, created by a GIS specialist, which helped the students to annotate their own information.
 These annotations were displayed over the imagineRio basemap, so that spaces described in the text could be visualized.
 The resulting story map is titled “Rio de Janeiro in the Time of the King” and was also translated into Portuguese (Metcalf, Donnelly, Humphrey, Gao, Lin 2021).